How far can you push delegation to coding agents and still have control over the codebase?

 When companies like Google scaled to hundreds of engineers, they ran into a specific set of coordination problems.
 Too many people merging changes at once, knowledge getting siloed, bugs slipping through because nobody had the full picture.
 Their answer was heavy gating: PR reviews, DevOps signoffs, release cycles, automated checks, test suites.

 Agentic coding brings the same coordination overhead to a 5-person startup.
-Andrew with 6 Claude Code terminals is producing the change volume of a small engineering team.
+Andrew and Stelios with 6 Claude Code terminals each are producing the change volume of a small engineering team.
 The knowledge concentration, the single points of failure, the black-box features - these are big-tech problems, now landing on every small team that is moving fast with agents.

 But the flip side is also true.
 Agents bring big-tech-scale solutions without the headcount or the ceremony.
 Large-scale test generation is now cheap.
 Automatic code style and practice reviews are now cheap.
 Automatic documentation is now cheap.
 All the discipline, without burning your engineers on process overhead.